-An application for a vehicle licence will not be accepted if the category is showing as either S or N. This means the vehicle has been previously written off and is deemed to be not suitable to be a licensed vehicle.
+An application for a vehicle licence will not be accepted if the category is showing as either S-or N. This means the vehicle has been previously written off with structural damage and is deemed to be not suitable to be a licensed vehicle.